multitudes/euler/README.md

 # swift run euler <challenge number> [-s]
 # start with
 swift run euler 1
-#and
+#and run and get the solution
 swift run euler 1 [-s]
+# you can run the tests!
 swift test
 ```
 As you see it works from the command line and in Xcode.
-In Xcode you will need to edit the scheme to pass command line arguments.
+In Xcode you will need to edit the scheme to pass command line arguments. `Command-U` will run the tests, `Command-B` to build and `Command-R` to run.

 Also it can be compiled as executable with: